Philip the Arab: Downfall

 Overwhelmed by the number of invasions and usurpers, Philip offered to resign, but the Senate decided to throw its support behind the emperor, with a certain Gaius Messius Quintus Decius most vocal of all the senators.
 Philip was so impressed by his support that he dispatched Decius to the region with a special command encompassing all of the Pannonian and Moesian provinces.
 This had a dual purpose of both quelling the rebellion of Pacatianus as well as dealing with the barbarian incursions.

 Although Decius managed to quell the revolt, discontent in the legions was growing.
 Decius was proclaimed emperor by the Danubian armies in the spring of 249 and immediately marched on Rome.
 Yet even before he had left the region, the situation for Philip had turned even more sour.
 Financial difficulties had forced him to debase the antoninianus, as rioting began to occur in Egypt, causing disruptions to Rome's wheat supply and further eroding Philip's support in the capital.

 Although Decius tried to come to terms with Philip, Philip's army met the usurper near modern Verona that summer.
 Decius easily won the battle and Philip was killed sometime in September 249, either in the fighting or assassinated by his own soldiers who were eager to please the new ruler.
 Philip's eleven-year-old son and heir may have been killed with his father and Priscus disappeared without a trace.

 Attitude towards Christianity

-Some later traditions, first mentioned by the historian Eusebius in his Ecclesiastical History, held that Philip was the first Christian Roman Emperor.
-According to Eusebius (Ecc.
+Some later traditions held that Philip was a Christian Roman Emperor.
+Historian Eusebius of Caesarea in his Church History (Ecc.
 Hist.
-VI.34), Philip was a Christian, but was not allowed to enter Easter vigil services until he confessed his sins and was ordered to sit among the penitents, which he did willingly.
+VI.34), relates traditions that Philip was a Christian, but was not allowed to enter Easter vigil services until he confessed his sins and was ordered to sit among the penitents, which he did willingly.
 Later versions located this event in Antioch.
+Jerome (de vir. ill.
+54) first explicitly called Philip "the first Christian emperor".

-However, historians generally identify the later Emperor Constantine, baptized on his deathbed, as the first Christian emperor, and generally describe Philip's adherence to Christianity as dubious, because non-Christian writers do not mention the fact, and because throughout his reign, Philip to all appearances (coinage, etc.) continued to follow the state religion.
-Critics ascribe Eusebius' claim as probably due to the tolerance Philip showed towards Christians.
+However, historians generally identify the later Emperor Constantine, baptized on his deathbed, as the first Christian emperor, and generally describe Philip's adherence to Christianity as dubious, because non-Christian writers do not mention the fact, and because throughout his reign, Philip to all appearances (coinage, etc.) continued to follow the Roman state religion.
+Critics ascribe Eusebius's claim to Philip's tolerant attitude towards Christians.